NYUAD-CRC/crc-docs/source/hpc/software/singularity_overlays.rst

 Write to overlay filesystem
 ---------------------------

-You can write to the directory ``/opt`` to create conda environment and install packages you need.All the environments and datasets written from inside the container to ``opt`` are actually witten into the overlay which has been created.
+You can write to the directory ``/opt`` to create conda environment and install packages that you need.All the environments and datasets written from inside the container to ``opt`` are actually witten into the overlay which has been created.

 .. note::